wesharper/.dotfiles/README.md

 - Install `stow`
     - On Mac, I [install and use `homebrew`](https://brew.sh/) and install stow via `brew install stow` and in NixOS, I just include it in my `configuration.nix`
+    - Note: for Mac `xcode-select --install` may be necessary
 - Clone the repo into the `$HOME` directory (this is important for absolute paths set in the `.zshenv` file)
     - Since the repository includes submodules for zsh plugins, it's helpful to use the `--recurse-submodules` flag: `git clone --recurse-submodules <url> ~/.dotfiles`, although this can be done later if desired
 - `cd` into `~/.dotfiles`
 - Run `stow .`
     - See the [`.stowrc` file](https://www.gnu.org/software/stow/manual/stow.html#Resource-Files) for the stow configuration
+- MacOS: run `brew bundle --global`